 As aforementioned, Pitbulls were never bred for their looks throughout their history.
 All coat colors were previously considered equal.
 For this reason, genetic research into the genotype of coat color among UKC and ADBA registered Pitbulls is not that prevalent.

 The other gene, called the Piebald gene, also causes color deletion.
-It results in the absence of melanocytes, which are cells that produce melanin.
-Pitbulls that carry the piebald gene may have black and white spots (piebald coat) or a solid white coat.
+It results in the absence of melanocytes, which produce melanin.
+Pitbulls that carry the piebald gene may have black-and-white spots or a solid white coat.

 The lack of melanin also alters visual and hearing development; that is why health-related concerns lean heavily on dogs with predominantly white coats.

-The Piebald gene is common among Pitbulls while the double merle gene is not.
-Whether or not they will produce solid white offsprings depends on the dominance of these genes.
+The Piebald gene is common among Pitbulls, while the double merle gene is not.
+Whether or not they will produce solid white offspring depends on the dominance of these genes.

 Effects of White Coloring on Health & Behavior

 According to the AKC Canine Health Foundation, dogs with merle or white coats have a predisposition to congenital deafness.
 White Pitbulls are among those breeds.